Priyadarshan-DM-GY-6063B/FinalProject/README.md

 5. **Difficulty Modes:**
    - **Easy Mode:**
-     - A longer time limit (60 seconds per round) and a larger threshold for scoring (90% accuracy).
+     - A longer time limit (60 seconds per round) and a larger threshold for scoring (90% accuracy) with just RGB values of matching only Red,green and Blue as target colors.
    - **Hard Mode:**
-     - A shorter time limit (30 seconds per round) and stricter scoring criteria (98% accuracy).
+     - A shorter time limit (30 seconds per round) and stricter scoring criteria (98% accuracy) with matching of Random colors as a target colors.

 6. **Customizable Difficulty:**
    - Players can select their desired difficulty mode at the start of the game.